Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Literature review

 Our research relates to the literature on supply chain design models under uncertainty, with a focus on facility location.
 In this section, we discuss supply chain design models generally (from any industry) and then concentrate on pharmaceutical supply chains.

 Global models consider a multi-national context for design decisions.
-A review is available in \cite{KchaouBoujelben2018}; it indicates that there are few global facility location models with uncertainty and that for-profit models focus on international economic features, e.g., transfer prices.
+A review is available in \citet{KchaouBoujelben2018}; it indicates that there are few global facility location models with uncertainty and that for-profit models focus on international economic features, e.g., transfer prices.
 Uncertainty is considered in demand, exchange rates, taxes, costs, and prices \citep{Goh2007,KchaouBoujelben2018}.
 In not-for-profit settings such as humanitarian logistics, decisions include opening warehouses around the world and pre-positioning relief items \citep{Duran2011,Jahre2016}.
 Both for-profit and not-for-profit settings leave out geopolitical stability issues that can emerge in globalized contexts, and for-profit models do not analyze disparities between countries in product access.

-Empirical research analyzes drivers for on-shoring (domestic country) and off-shoring (foreign country) manufacturing capacities \citep{Mohiuddin2019}. \cite{Hilletofth2019} suggest that instead, right-shoring (a mix between domestic and foreign locations) can improve upon both.
+Empirical research analyzes drivers for on-shoring (domestic country) and off-shoring (foreign country) manufacturing capacities \citep{Mohiuddin2019}. \citet{Hilletofth2019} suggest that instead, right-shoring (a mix between domestic and foreign locations) can improve upon both.
 Right-shoring decisions are made to support competitiveness and customer service and are based on factors including uncertainty in demand, supply, costs, disasters, and country risks \citep{McIvor2021}.

-Often facility location models are developed within the context of a smaller region (e.g., country).
-Among these non-global models, we briefly review those with features and uncertainty most relevant to this work.
+There is a wide literature on facility location, and we review those with features and uncertainty most relevant to this work.
 Optimization models commonly consider uncertainty in demand and capacity \citep{Govindan2017,Tordecilla2021}.
-Facility capacity is predominantly modeled as binary availability, where a facility's ability to produce is either available or completely disrupted \citep{Snyder2016}.
+Facility capacity is predominantly modeled as binary availability, where a facility's ability to produce is either available or completely disrupted; a survey on models that include disruptions is available in \citet{Snyder2016}.
 Recent studies include partial disruptions of capacity \citep{Aldrighetti2021, Maharjan2022}.
-For instance, \cite{Ghavamifar2018} consider partial affectations on the capacity of distribution centers, and \cite{Namdar2018} on suppliers' capacities.
-However, capacity is modeled as a generic parameter capturing multiple risks or representing a single risk.
+For instance, \citet{Ghavamifar2018} consider partial effects on the capacity of distribution centers, and \citet{Namdar2018} on suppliers' capacities.
+In all of these cases, capacity is modeled as a single generic parameter that is uncorrelated with other modeled uncertainty and does not affect prices.